A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 - Basilio Giovannelli, aged 44, who settled in America from Lucca, in 1907

-- Antonio Giovannelli, aged 34, who emigrated to America from Rioisoudolf.
+- Antonio Giovannelli, aged 34, who immigrated to America from Rioisoudolf.
 Italy, in 1910

-- Attilio Giovannelli, aged 17, who emigrated to the United States from S. Severo, Italy, in 1911
+- Attilio Giovannelli, aged 17, who immigrated to the United States from S. Severo, Italy, in 1911

 - Ausilio Giovannelli, aged 27, who landed in America from Pistoia, Italy, in 1912